 - Chest pain

 While there are some people who never smoke and who get lung cancer, the vast majority of those who get lung cancer smoke.

-One of the BEST things you can do for your health is to quit smoking.
-See Smoke-free Illinois under RESOURCES in the right-hand column.
+One of the best things you can do for your health is to quit smoking.
+See Smoke-free Illinois under Resources.